 Commitment to Funding

-Along with the General/Experimental Program, the Clinical Training Program is committed to funding every graduate student in our department each year that he or she is in the program and on campus.
+Along with the General/Experimental PhD Program, the Clinical Training PhD Program is committed to funding every PhD student in our department each year that he or she is in the program and on campus.
 We have been successful in doing so every year since 1969.
-We work to ensure that students from all socioeconomic backgrounds apply to the graduate programs in our department, and also that funded placements provide meaningful training in teaching, research, or clinical work.
+We work to ensure that students from all socioeconomic backgrounds apply to the PhD programs in our department, and also that funded placements provide meaningful training in teaching, research, or clinical work.

 Faculty Accepting Clinical Program Students for Fall 2021

 Find the directory of faculty accepting students for Fall 2021.